kaimitai/faxedit/docs/doc.md

 If for example you want to see a Mist Tower or Trunk Tower, it is best to go to the screen containing a door to that tower and using the button "Enter Door" - as the palette info from the door will be taken into account when rendering from then on.
 Any change to selected screen via the slider will revert to the default palette for that world.

-Finally you can add or remove (hold shift to use button) screens for all worlds apart from Buildings.
+You can add or remove (hold shift to use button) screens for all worlds apart from Buildings.
 Screens that are referenced from other screens cannot be deleted, in that case you need to remove the references first.

+This tab also has some checkboxes for adding icon overlays to:
+* Block properties (0-15)
+* Mattock-breakable blocks
+* Door requirements

+In addition there is a checkbox to turn on or off sprite animations.

 If two screens on a world are using the exact same tilemap, you do not need more than two bytes of data to store it in ROM as the pointer will be deduplicated.
 The tilemaps are stored separately from all other screen data, so these screens could still have different sprites, doors and so on.
 This could be a way to cheaply increase the world size, and maybe use different palettes for the two screens.

 In the original game there are some screen pointers pointing to the same data, so there are duplicate screens - but none of these duplicates are ever used.

+The screen tilemap data is compressed using a simple algorithm.
+You save bytes by using a metatile which is the same as the one immediately preceding it, one sixteen tiles before it or seventeen tiles before it. (when traversing row-wise from top left to bottom right)

 ## Screen Tilemap